ChatKitty/chatkitty-api-docs/source/android/index.html.md

 ## Channel Types

-There are three types of channels;
+There are four types of channels;

 ### Open Channel
 Open channels provide Twitch-style chats where many users can join the chat without invites and send